ZdravDim/IBM-Hackathon-2024/README.md

 - Hackathon promoting [watsonx.ai](https://www.ibm.com/products/watsonx-ai)

-- AI helping attorneys find relevant titles and articles for specific situations and helping them summarize documents
+- AI helping attorneys find relevant titles and articles for specific situations and helping them summarize documents.

-- Training our model and fine-tuning foundation models wasn't allowed, so we focused on prompt engineering to get the best response for our use case
+- Training our model and fine-tuning foundation models wasn't allowed, so we focused on prompt engineering to get the best response for our use case.

 ## Technologies